29th Infantry Regiment (United States): Current mission

-On 17 July 2007, Headquarters & Headquarters Company, 29th Regiment, was deactivated and reflagged 197th Infantry Brigade to follow suit with the rest of the Army under the regimental system.
-1st Battalion and 2nd Battalion, 29th Infantry Regiment, remain flagged as such, and continue to provide support the United States Army Infantry School.

 Today, elements of the 29th Infantry Regiment are located at Fort Benning, GA.
-The 1,300 officers, noncommissioned officers, soldiers, and civilians assigned to 1st and 2nd Battalion provide instruction in courses that train privates to colonels on and in a wide variety of subjects and equipment; subject matter expertise for the development and evaluation of new doctrine and equipment; support Reserve Component units in their periodic training; provide troops, vehicles, and equipment to support Infantry School resident instruction; and have proponency for a variety of field manuals.
+The 1,300 officers, non-commissioned officers, soldiers, and civilians assigned to 1st and 2nd Battalion provide instruction in courses that train civilians up to colonels on and in a wide variety of subjects and equipment; subject matter expertise for the development and evaluation of new doctrine and equipment; support Reserve Component units in their periodic training; provide troops, vehicles, and equipment to support Armor School resident instruction; and have prepotency for a variety of field manuals.

-Courses
+Programs Of Instruction (POI)

-In its role under the United States Army Infantry School, the battalions of the 29th Infantry Regiment provides training to the soldiers of the US Army.
-Below is a list of the courses currently taught by the 29th:
+In its role under the United States Army Armor School, the 1st battalion of the 29th Infantry Regiment provides training to the soldiers of the US Army.
+Below is a list of the courses currently taught by the 1-29th Infantry Regiment: